-What Land Trusts Can Do
+What Land Trusts Can Do for Birds

 Land trusts took the national stage in bird conservation when they were praised in the 2013 edition of the “State of the Birds” report, an annual assessment of the status of our nation’s bird populations submitted by 15 bird conservation organizations and government agencies to the U.S. Department of Interior.
 The 2013 report found that protection of private land was critical to sustaining US bird populations and that land trusts were vital partners because of their ability to work with landowners to secure, restore, and conserve habitat for American birds.